10up/Engineering-Best-Practices/_includes/markdown/PHP.md

 ```$wpdb->insert()``` creates a new row in the database.
 We are passing ```$post_content``` into the ```post_content``` column.
 The third argument lets us specify a format for our values ```sprintf()``` style.
 Forcing our value to be a string using ```%s``` prevents many SQL injections attacks.
 However, we still need to call ```wp_kses_post()``` on ```$post_excerpt``` as someone could inject harmful JavaScript.

-#### Escape Output
+#### Escape or Validate Output

-To escape is to take the data you may already have and help secure it prior to rendering it for the end user.
-Any non-static data outputted to the browser must be escaped.
+To escape is to ensure data conforms to specific standards before being passed off.
+Validation, again, ensures that data matches what is to be expected in a much stricter way.
+Any non-static data outputted to the browser must be escaped or validated.
 WordPress has a number of core functions we can leverage for escaping.
 At 10up, we follow the philosophy of *late escaping*.
 This means we escape things just before output in order to reduce missed escaping and improve code readability.
 Here are some simple examples:

 ```php
 <div>